BaumSebastian/Obisidan-Templates/README.md

 5. Insert the template!

 # Plugins
-There is a whole bunch of community plugins.
-I highly recommend using them, as they accelerate your Obsidian-workflow.
+There is a whole bunch of community plugins available.
+I highly recommend using them, as they will speed up your Obsidian-workflow.
 The plugins I use for these templates are:
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview)
 - [Supercharged Links](https://github.com/mdelobelle/obsidian_supercharged_links) (optional)
-It is not required to understand both plugins in detail, as these templates use them to automatically query the information and display it.
-If you stick to these templates, they work fine without big adjustments.
+It is not necessary to understand these plugins in detail, as the templates use them to automatically.
+If you stick to the templates in this repository, they will work fine without much tweaking.

-If you want to dive into, I will provide more information on my website (not yet).
-The "supercharged links" plugin is mandatory, but I highly recommend it - especially for project management templates.
+The "supercharged links" plugin is optional and will do nothing until you have everything set up.
+It is optional, but I highly recommend it - especially for project management templates.

+More information can be found on my website.
+I will post new blog posts about Obsidian and my research in general.

 # Templates
 In following sections are the templates described.
 The template core plugin supports variables, that are also used in these templates.
 Varables are marked with `{{...}}` and will be replaced when inserting this template.